rubyworks/fluidity/README.md

 for _very_ _large_ test suites.

-== INSTALLATION
+== Installation

 To install with RubyGems simply open a console and type:

-  $ gem install fluidity
+    gem install fluidity

 Site installation with the tarball can be done with Ruby Setup (gem install setup).
 See http://rubyworks.github.com/setup.

-== COPYRIGHTS
+== Copyrights

+Fluidity is copyrighted open source software.

     Copyright (c) 2012 Rubyworks

-This program is distributed under the terms of the *BSD-2-Clause* license.
+This program can be modified and distributed in accordance with the terms of the [BSD-2-Clause](http://spdx.org/licenses/BSD-2-Clause) license.

-See COPYING.rdoc file for details.
+See LICENSE.txt file for details.